sevketcakir/oatrta/README.md

 [![ALT](https://youtube-md.vercel.app/UcXU4xfxEVA)](https://www.youtube.com/watch?v=UcXU4xfxEVA)

 ### Safety Disclaimer
-Right now, virustotal thinks the application is a trojan, see the report [at here(7c80431ad6014a8c38cb40c097285e6d99a708e5d422b60f217eeb90c28e3e99)](https://www.virustotal.com/gui/file/7c80431ad6014a8c38cb40c097285e6d99a708e5d422b60f217eeb90c28e3e99/detection).
+Right now, virustotal thinks the application is safe ~~a trojan, see the report [at here(7c80431ad6014a8c38cb40c097285e6d99a708e5d422b60f217eeb90c28e3e99)](https://www.virustotal.com/gui/file/7c80431ad6014a8c38cb40c097285e6d99a708e5d422b60f217eeb90c28e3e99/detection).
 This seems like a false positive([see](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg)), but use it with your own risk.
 I'm trying to change the binaries that creates the exe file.
-You can also check the "Relations" tab, there is no malicious activity there.
+You can also check the "Relations" tab, there is no malicious activity there.~~

 ### Support
 If you like my work and want me to continue: